cdec/cdec.github.com/documentation/training.md

 title: cdec - Parameter learnig
 ---

-cdec includes implementations of the following parameter learning algorithms:
+`cdec` includes implementations of the following discriminative parameter learning algorithms.
+Except for conditional likelihood training, other algorithms make use of an [evaluation function](/guide/evaluation.html).

 * __[Dynamic Programming MERT (Kumar et al., 2009)](mert.html)__
     * Optimal for small numbers of features